 Baby 5 month update and 30 month toddler update.
 Wait, when do we stop counting the months?
 She’s 2.5 years old.
 Headed towards 3… scary.
 Video Anyway, I talk about how they are growing and developing, extended breastfeeding (yep, nursing both of them still), and sleep.
 Got distracted and didn’t get

-I’m sort of amazed that you are reading this right now.
-I’m not money saving expert.
+One of the first things I wanted to figure out as new parents was how we could save money on baby gear.
+I’m not a money saving expert.
 In fact, I am much better at spending than saving.
-Well, I guess I have some idea how to save so you can spend.
-Oh, don’t listen to me!
-Some of these tips are quite good actually.
+Well, I guess I have some idea on how to save so you can spend.

 Disclosure: We received a Leading Lady nursing bra to review and an Utterly Yours pillow.
 This post contains affiliate links as well.
 Imitation Play Reveals A Lot I didn’t realize how much my daughter would learn by having a baby brother.
 Not that she couldn’t learn how to be nurturing without a